vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 1. Provide data so that it **is retained** in the data layer as part of the data layer's computed state.
 1. Provide data so that it **is not retained** in the data layer as part of the data layer's computed state.

 Whether you want to retain the data in the data layer usually depends on if you plan to reference that data throughout the duration of the user being on the page.
-If not, then retaining the data inside the data layer may just result in a cluttered data layer.
+If not, then retaining the data inside the data layer results in a cluttered data layer.

 Here is an example of pushing an event with additional data that **is retained** in the data layer: